-By choosing Custom as Access control, Weblate will stop managing access for a given project, and you can set up custom rules in the Django admin interface.
+By choosing Custom as Access control, Weblate will stop managing access for a given project, and all users and groups can be managed using the Django admin interface.
 This can be used to define more complex access control, or set up a shared access policy for all projects in a single Weblate instance.
-If you want to enable this for all projects by default, please configure the DEFAULT_ACCESS_CONTROL.
+If you want to turn this on for all projects by default, please configure the DEFAULT_ACCESS_CONTROL.